-Graduate Studies at Vanderbilt - African History
+Graduate Studies - African History

 Vanderbilt University's History Department continues to diversify geographically and thematically, with African history being the latest doctoral field to be added to our offerings.
 Our doctoral program in African history is designed to produce scholars and teachers who possess a simultaneously broad and deep knowledge of the African past.
-We train academic historians of Africa who are grounded in the historiographies, methodologies, and debates that animate the field but who also recognize and account for Africa's connections to the rest of the world and to global events.
+We train academic historians of Africa who are grounded in the historiographies, methodologies, and debates that animate the field, but who also recognize and account for Africa's connections to the rest of the world and to global events.

 We welcome applications from prospective graduate students who desire rigorous training in the core historical methodologies as well as in ethnographic approaches to the African past.
 Graduate students will be trained to mine and make sense of archival, oral, ethnographic, linguistic, and other unconventional sources as well as to utilize clues offered by Africa's vast material culture to reconstruct and interrogate the past.
 The goal is to develop our students into producers of new knowledge about Africa and effective teachers of African history.